vacuumlabs/app-flow/README.md

 make BOLOS_SDK=$FLEX_SDK
 ```

-Stax app can be compiled in DEBUG mode for debugging purposes
+Stax and flex app can be compiled in DEBUG mode for debugging purposes
 ```shell
 make BOLOS_SDK=$STAX_SDK DEBUG=1
 ```